-Many organisations are moving from the traditional Microsoft Office 2016 product – that must be purchased, downloaded, managed and upgraded – to an Office 365 software subscription.
+Most organisations have made the move from the traditional Microsoft Office product – that must be purchased, downloaded, managed and upgraded – to a Microsoft 365 software subscription (the name changed from Office 365 in April 2020).
 It is always updated, available on any device, and perfect for a mobile workforce.
 As soon as a new version is released, it can be accessed as part of the service without paying an additional fee.
-Microsoft Azure provides infrastructure in the cloud, while Microsoft Dynamics 365 is your ERP and CRM in the cloud.
+Microsoft Azure provides infrastructure in the cloud, while Microsoft OneDrive and Exchange support documents and communication.

-According to Microsoft, 120 million active users - 56% of all businesses – are currently using the commercial Office 365 product.
-Why?
+According to Microsoft, 200 million active users are currently using the commercial Office 365 product.

 1) Like Microsoft Office, but better

 Most companies use Microsoft Office – Word, Excel, PowerPoint and OneNote, which all come with Office 365, including web versions of these applications.
 This means users can benefit from integration with their local Microsoft Office applications.

 Microsoft Office 365 also provides Microsoft Exchange, SharePoint, Skype for Business, Planner, Teams, Groups and more, with rich functionality across multiple applications.
 Then there’s Microsoft Dynamics 365 – a full ERP and CRM – all available through the Office 365 portal.
 And with integration to Microsoft Azure and even LinkedIn (owned by Microsoft), you can see the breadth of possibilities.